Climate Pledge Arena: KeyArena after the Sonics

-Once KeyArena lost the SuperSonics and the Thunderbirds, there was speculation that KeyBank may try to amend the naming rights deal.
+Once KeyArena lost the SuperSonics and the Thunderbirds, who moved in 2008 as well, to nearby Kent, there was speculation that KeyBank may try to amend the naming rights deal.
 In March 2009, the city and KeyCorp signed a new deal for a two-year term ending December 31, 2010, at an annual fee of $300,000.

 In 2009, the Seattle University Redhawks men's basketball team began playing their home games at KeyArena for the first time since 1980.
 In February 2009, the Seattle City Council approved a new 10-year lease that would keep the WNBA's Storm at KeyArena.

 In 2009, the arena hosted the WWE No Way Out pay-per-view event.
-The WWE returned on March 9, 2010 to tape the March 9 episode of NXT and March 12 episode of SmackDown.
+WWE returned on March 9, 2010, to tape the March 9 episode of NXT and March 12 episode of SmackDown.
 They would return a year later to host the WWE Over the Limit pay-per-view on May 22, 2011.
 In April 2011, the Professional Bull Riders brought the Built Ford Tough Series to KeyArena for the first time.

 Between June 28 and 30, 2011, the arena hosted the Seattle audition stages in the first season of the Fox singer search program The X Factor.

 On January 21, 2011, Seattle Center announced that KeyCorp would not renew its agreement for naming rights of KeyArena, after 15 years of sponsorship.
 However, the venue retained the KeyArena name until its redevelopment, despite the fact that the naming right had expired.

-In January 2012, ESPN.com reporter Scott Burnside said KeyArena "would be entirely acceptable", as a temporary venue for a NHL franchise, depending on a future arena plan.
-The Phoenix Coyotes were often speculated to be a likely candidate for relocation and in June 2013, reports circulated that if the NHL could not negotiate a new lease for the Coyotes with the city of Glendale, Arizona by July 2, the league would sell the team to a private investment group which would then be given permission to relocate the team to Seattle prior to the 2013–2014 season and use KeyArena as a temporary home.
+In January 2012, ESPN.com reporter Scott Burnside said KeyArena "would be entirely acceptable", as a temporary venue for an NHL franchise, depending on a future arena plan.
+The Phoenix Coyotes were often speculated to be a likely candidate for relocation and in June 2013, reports circulated that if the NHL could not negotiate a new lease for the Coyotes with the city of Glendale, Arizona, by July 2, the league would sell the team to a private investment group which would then be given permission to relocate the team to Seattle prior to the 2013–2014 season and use KeyArena as a temporary home.
 On July 2, the city of Glendale, Arizona approved a new lease for the Coyotes at Jobing.com Arena, and soon after, the NHL approved the sale of the Coyotes to an investment group that would keep the Coyotes in the Phoenix area, eliminating the possibility that the Coyotes could move to Seattle.